savonet/book/workflow.md

 ![Encoding with one clock](img/encoding1.png)\

-(the kernel changes the core we use over time in order to better distribute the heat).
-However, if we assign different clocks to the outputs, by changing the clock of the second output which will not be the default one anymore, with
+(the kernel changes the core we use over time in order to better distribute the heat, but there is only one core used at a given time).
+Now, let us assign different clocks to the outputs, by changing the clock of the second output, which will not be the default one anymore:

 ```{.liquidsoap include="liq/clock-parallel-encodings2.liq" from=1}
 ```

-we see that we now often use two cores simultaneously, which makes the encoding twice as fast:
+We see that we now often use two cores simultaneously, which makes the encoding twice as fast:

 ![Encoding with multiple clocks](img/encoding2.png)\

-Here, things are working well because the two encoders encode different sources.
+Here, things are working well because the two encoders encode different sources (`a` and `b`).
 If they encode a common source, it can still be done by using a buffer

 ```{.liquidsoap include="liq/clock-parallel-encodings3.liq" from=1}
 ```